-To restore CC-SG:
+► To restore CC-SG:

 - Choose System Maintenance > Restore.
-The Restore CommandCenter screen appears, displaying a list of backup files available to CC-SG.
+The Restore CommandCenter page opens, displaying a list of backup files available to CC-SG.
 You can see the type of backup, the date of the backup, the description, what CC-SG version it was made from, and the size of the backup file. - 2.
 If you want to restore from a backup stored off of the CC-SG system, you must first upload the backup file to CC-SG.
 Optional. - a.
 Click Upload. - b.
 Browse for the backup file, and select it in the dialog window.
 You can retrieve the file from anywhere on your client's network. - c.
 Click Open to upload this file to CC-SG.
-When complete, the backup file appears in the Available Backups table. - 3.
-Select the backup file you want to restore in the Available Backups table. - 4.
+When complete, the backup file appears in the Available Backups table. - Select the backup file you want to restore in the Available Backups table. - 4.
 If applicable, select what kind of restore you want to perform from this backup: - Standard Restores only critical Data to CC-SG.
 This includes CC-SG configuration information, Device and Node configurations, and User configurations.
-See What is the difference between Full backup and Standard backup? (on page 196) - Full Restores all Data, Logs, firmware, and Application Files stored in the backup file.
-See What is the difference between Full backup and Standard backup? (on page 196) This requires that a full backup was made for the file.
+See What is the difference between Full backup and Standard backup? (on page 212) - Full Restores all Data, Logs, firmware, Application Files, and license files stored in the backup file.
+See What is the difference between Full backup and Standard backup? (on page 212) This requires that a full backup was made for the file.
 Look at the Type column in the Available Backups table to see what full backups are available. - Custom Allows you to specify which components of the backup to restore to CC-SG by checking them in the Restore Options area.
 Select each of the following to include them in the restore:

 - Restore Data CC-SG configuration, Device and Node configuration, and User Data.
 Selecting Data restores the Standard backup portion of a Full backup file.
-See What is the difference between Full backup and Standard backup? (on page 196) - Restore Logs Error logs and event reports stored on CC-SG - Restore CC Firmware Stored firmware files used for updating the CC-SG server itself. - Restore Firmware binaries Stored firmware files used for updating Raritan devices managed by CC-SG. - Restore Applications Stored applications used by CC-SG to connect users to nodes. - 5.
+See What is the difference between Full backup and Standard backup? (on page 212) - Restore Logs Error logs and event reports stored on CC-SG - Restore CC Firmware Stored firmware files used for updating the CC-SG server itself. - Restore Firmware binaries Stored firmware files used for updating Raritan devices managed by CC-SG. - Restore Applications Stored applications used by CC-SG to connect users to nodes. - Restore Licenses Stored license files that allow access to CC-SG functions and nodes.
+See Available Licenses (on page 11). - 5.
 Type the number of minutes (from 0-60) that CC-SG will wait before performing the restore operation in the "Restore after (min.)" field.
-This gives users time to complete their work and log out.

-If specifying over 10 minutes, the broadcast message displays to users immediately, and then repeats at 10 and 5 minutes before the event occurs.

-- 6. In the Broadcast Message field, type a message to notify other CC-SG users that a restore will occur. - Click Restore.
+This gives users time to complete their work and log out. - If specifying over 10 minutes, the broadcast message displays to users immediately, and then repeats at 10 and 5 minutes before the event occurs. - 6.
+In the Broadcast Message field, type a message to notify other CC-SG users that a restore will occur. - Click Restore.
 CC-SG waits for the time specified before restoring its configuration from the selected backup.
-When the restore occurs, all other users are logged out.

-If the backup file is corrupt, a message appears and a message is written to the Audit Trail.
+When the restore occurs, all other users are logged out. - If the backup file is corrupt, a message appears and a message is written to the Audit Trail.
 Corrupt backup files cannot be used to restore CC-SG.